jcmturner/gokrb5/README.md

 tkt, key, err := cl.GetServiceTicket("HTTP/host.test.gokrb5")
 ```

-The steps after this will be specifc to the application protocol but it will likely involve a client/server Authentication Protocol exchange (AP exchange).
+The steps after this will be specific to the application protocol but it will likely involve a client/server Authentication Protocol exchange (AP exchange).
 This will involve these steps:

 * Generate a new Authenticator and generate a sequence number and subkey: